isc-projects/bind9/doc/dnssec-guide/recipes.rst

 To enable NSEC3, update your ``dnssec-policy`` and add the desired NSEC3 parameters.
-The example below enables NSEC3 for zones with the ``standard`` DNSSEC policy, using 10 iterations, no opt-out, and a random string that is 16 characters long:
+The example below enables NSEC3 for zones with the ``standard`` DNSSEC policy, using 0 additional iterations, no opt-out, and a zero-length salt:

 ::

     dnssec-policy "standard" {
-        nsec3param iterations 10 optout no salt-length 16;
+        nsec3param iterations 0 optout no salt-length 0;
     };

 Then reconfigure the server with :iscman:`rndc`.
 You can tell that it worked if you